Skip to content

 Statistically, most bites occur on the lower limbs, with 96% of fatal bites happening when people attempt to catch or kill snakes.

-There are three species of ‘crowned’ snakes in Australia: the White-Crowned, Dwarf-Crowned, and the Golden-Crowned
+There are three species of ‘crowned’ snakes in Australia: the White-Crowned, Dwarf-Crowned, and the Golden-Crowned.

 It’s worth noting that despite Australia’s reputation for dangerous wildlife, you’re considerably more likely to die from a horse riding accident or drowning than from a snake bite.